georgebullock/hacker-news-search/README.md

 #### Project Roadmap:

-Improve the app's styling
+Improve the app's styling.

 #### Known Issues:

-None that I'm aware of
+None that I'm aware of.